concave-org/concave/README.md

 }
 ```

 To use the action to modify the state you have to implement a state reducer - see [Store](#Store).
-Every other type than function will be set as attribute value.

 ### Pipeline